psychopy/workshops/source/index.rst

 ==================================================================================

-🎓 Official PsychoPy Workshop (Virtual) - Save the date!
+🎓 Official PsychoPy Workshop (Virtual)
 ==================================================================================
 April 14th-17th 2026.
-Virtual - Online training. - Tickets will be available to purchase soon!
+Virtual - Online training.

 Join us for an intensive, hands-on course in designing behavioural experiments — delivered by the creators of PsychoPy and Pavlovia.org.